Top 10 malware cleaners for Mac in 2025: expert-tested & ranked

 Some features are limited

 As you can see, there is no shortage of antivirus tools available for the Mac.
 Whichever one you choose, you will be safer from malware than you would be otherwise.
-In addition to protecting you from malware, CleanMyMac X has several tools for clearing space, optimizing performance, and improving your privacy.
-While other tools on the list include features like parental controls and a VPN.
+In addition to protecting you from malware, CleanMyMac has several tools for clearing space, optimizing performance, and improving your privacy.
+On the contrary, other tools on the list include features like parental controls and a VPN.